The Poia castle

 Dead’s Chapel of Zoanno

-Sacred art: the figure of Ettore Calvelli
+Sacred art: Ettore Calvelli

 Walking through the hamlet of Poia you may see some bronze medallions fixed to the church’s doors: are some of the works created by Ettore Calvelli for his adoptive community.